A Trusted Social Network to Give, Receive, and Track Restaurant Recommendations

 Lack of a Social Network

-Three of the apps didn't let you add or follow others, which was surprising since dining out is a social activity.
+Three of the apps didn't allow adding or following others, which was surprising because dining out is a social activity.

 Limited Saving Features